enhancing-automated-valet-parking/ai-parking-cloud/flows.md

 ---

 # Use Case 2: Manual Parking (L2 parking assistance)
-This is the basic use case where a traditional vehicle or a vehicle equipped with L2 parking assistance is being used.
+This is the use case where a vehicle equipped with L2 parking assistance is being used.
+The use case is almost identical to to [Use Case 1](#use-case-1-manual-parking).
 An overview of the identified use cases can be found [here](https://docs.ai-parking.cloud/use_cases).
 In this section, we'll look at the following steps of this use case:

 * Before and while driving
   * Where is the parking facility?